poridhiEng/poridhi-labs/Poridhi Labs/FastAPI Labs/Lab 03/README.md

 Replace `{book_id}` with the ID of the book you want to delete.
 Click on the **Try it out** button and then **Execute** to see the response.

+Now, continue testing the other endpoints in a similar manner.

 ## Conclusion

 So we have successfully created a FastAPI application and created a Docker Image.
 Then we have deployed the setup in Kubernetes.
 This setup allows you to perform CRUD operations on a database of books, and you can extend this foundation to build more complex APIs.